vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 ed as long as father is alive 569.
 531n, 532n, Partition Act (Indian) 586n,

-People (see under 'subjects'); also Partnership 466-470; ancient dharma- spoken of collectively as Viṣnu 25 ;
+People (see under 'subjects'); also Partnership 466-470; ancient dharma- spoken of collectively as Viṣṇu 25 ;

 sūtras are silent about 469; duties calamities of, have graver conse. of partners in 466-67; liabilities of quences than those of the capital 233; partners in a 466 ; Manu extends the